echeran/smile-of-murugan/webbook/chapter07.md

 the distance between ancient and modern Tamil”.
-But, though the gap between ancient Tamil poetry and its modern Tamil reader is very wide indeed, it does not matter much; it is more important that -as any classical literature-Tamil classical poetry belongs to the great literary heritage of the whole world.
+But, though the gap between ancient Tamil poetry and its modern Tamil reader is very wide indeed, it does not matter much; it is more important that—as any classical literature—Tamil classical poetry belongs to the great literary heritage of the whole world.